JeanVictoire/Horiseon-Homepage/README.md

 # Horiseon Homepage Accessibility Refactor

-challenge-module-01 : Refactoring the style.css and the index.html with proper semantic.
+Horiseon Homepage : Refactoring the style.css and the index.html with proper semantic.

 Web accessibility is an increasingly important consideration for businesses.
 It ensures that people with disabilities can access a website using assistive technologies such as video captions, screen readers, and braille keyboards.